mbdavid/LiteDB/src/content/docs/Object-Mapping.md

 `BsonMapper.ToDocument()` auto converts each property of a class to a document field following these conventions:

 - Properties can be read-only or read/write
 - The class should have an `Id` property, `<ClassName>Id` property, a property with `[BsonId]` attribute or mapped by the fluent API.
+This property must be read/write.
 - A property can be decorated with `[BsonIgnore]` in order not to be mapped to a document field
 - A property can be decorated with `[BsonField("fieldName")]` to customize the name of the document field
 - No circular references are allowed
 - Max depth of 20 inner classes
-- Class fields are not converted to document
+- Class fields are not converted to document (by default - use
 - You can use `BsonMapper` global instance (`BsonMapper.Global`) or a custom instance and pass to `LiteDatabase` in its constructor.
 Keep this instance in a single place to avoid re-creating the mappings each time you use a database.

 In addition to basic BSON types, `BsonMapper` maps others .NET types to BSON data type: